 Quinnipiac Law combines strong academics with an extraordinary selection of hands-on experiences in a curriculum structured to provide a solid grounding in the theory and practice of law.
 The administration and faculty work closely with students to develop a course of study that matches their goals.

 Many students choose the general program, while others opt to focus on a specialized area of the law through one of nine concentrations.
 Approximately one third of the law school's students choose a concentration.
 Courses in the concentrations are open to all Quinnipiac students who meet the course prerequisites, regardless of whether they are enrolled in the concentration.
-Concentrations include: Civil Advocacy and Dispute Resolution; Criminal Law and Advocacy; Cybersecurity, Privacy, and Information Technology Law; Family Law; Health Law; Intellectual Property; International Law and Policy; Tax Law; and Workplace Law.
+Concentrations include: Civil Advocacy and Dispute Resolution; Criminal Law and Advocacy; Cybersecurity and Information Privacy Law; Family Law; Health Law; Intellectual Property; International Law and Policy; Tax Law; and Workplace Law.
 Students can also work with faculty to develop an informal concentration in a variety of other fields.

 Learn more about the JD program at Quinnipiac Law